ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ## Step 1.1 - Objective

-The objective of this lab is to provide you a deeper understanding and hands on experience how to automate security tools used by security operators.
-For that we will tackle three security use cases rather typical for the day-to-day challenges of security operatos.
-While all of them will interact with roughly the same toolset, each use case shows a different perspective (security analyst, firewall operator, IDS specialist) and thus a different point of view on the available tools.
+The objective of this lab is to provide you with a deeper understanding and hands-on experience on how to automate security tools used by security operators.
+We will tackle three use cases that security operators experience on a day-to-day basis.
+While all of these use cases interact with the similar toolset, each use case shows a different perspective (security analyst, firewall operator, IDS specialist) and thus a different point of view on the available tools.

-We have set up a common set of security related tools:
+We have set up a common set of security-related tools:

 - a Firewall, in this case [Check Point Next Generation Firewall](https://www.checkpoint.com/products/next-generation-firewall/)
 - a Security Information and Event Management (SIEM), here [QRadar](https://www.ibm.com/security/security-intelligence/qradar)
-- a Intrusion Detection & Prevention System, here [Snort](https://www.snort.org)
+- an Intrusion Detection & Prevention System, here [Snort](https://www.snort.org)

-The exercises of the first section of this lab guide you through each individual solution mentioned above.
-You will learn how to access them, what they are used for and how to interact with them using Ansible.
+The exercises in the first section of this lab will guide you through each individual solution as mentioned above.
+As you work through this section, you will learn what the solutions are used for, how to access them and how to interact with them using Ansible.

-The exercises of the second section of this lab are focused on the actual security operations use cases: situations in which a certain challenge has to be met, usually by interacting not only with one of the mentioned solutions above, but with a mix of them.
-After setting forth the challenge and explaining what tasks need to be done manually to solve the situation, the lab walks through the steps to automate the tasks with Ansible.
+The second section of the lab is focused on the actual security operations use cases.
+In each use case, you will learn how a certain challenge is met through interacting with one or a mix of the aforementioned solutions.
+After setting forth the challenge and explaining the manual tasks involved to solve the problem, the lab will walk you through how to automate these manual tasks using Ansible.

 ## Step 1.2 - Architecture of the lab, Nodes and Services